Dazzling Dunks and Basketball Bloopers

-Dazzling Dunks and Basketball Bloopers is a 1989 American direct-to-video film that features highlights and bloopers from the NBA from its beginning to the film's release in 1989.
+Dazzling Dunks and Basketball Bloopers is a 1989 American sports compilation film that features highlights and bloopers from the NBA from its beginning to the film's release in 1989.
 The film is hosted by broadcaster Marv Albert and former Utah Jazz coach and executive Frank Layden.

 The VHS release of the film was originally distributed free with a subscription to Sports Illustrated magazine.

 A sequel, titled The All-New Dazzling Dunks and Basketball Bloopers, was made in 1990, again featuring Albert and Layden as hosts.